 Stop and Examine these Underlying Messages and Fears

 - Are your presentation materials, concise, engaging, and informative?
 Yes.
 Then you can feel some confidence in a presentation well done.

-- Have you done enough preparation for the presentation, including telling a credible and interesting story?
+- Have you done enough preparation for the presentation, including telling a credible and exciting story?
 Yes.
 Give yourself credit for being ready.

 Don’t Judge Your Negative Emotions

-Sometimes people trap themselves as they are isolating their individual emotions because they decide that their reasons for their fears are senseless, meaningless, or foolish.
-Others become concerned about the value of their fears as it relates to others.
+Sometimes people trap themselves as they are isolating their particular emotions because they decide that their reasons for their fears are senseless, meaningless, or foolish.
+Others become concerned about the value of their worries as it relates to others.

 Do not do that to yourself.

 When you are isolating your fears; they are yours.
-Do not let others decide if fear is authentic or not, so do not edit or minimize them; if you have a fear, look at it and decide if it is legitimate.
+Do not let others decide if your fear is authentic or not, so do not edit or minimize them; if you have a concern, look at it and determine if it is legitimate.

 Responding Not Reacting

-It can help you find the predictable stresses, either situations or people and you can plan to respond to these situations, persons or feelings in a more positive way and not reacting to situations or people.
+It can help you find predictable stresses, either situations or people.
+When you know a reaction is predictable, you can plan to respond to these situations, persons or feelings in a more positive way.

 So, What Do I Do with all this Fear?